shun-li-casia/robotics_sdk_tda4vm/ros1/nodes/ti_sde/README.md

 ## Processing Blocks

 ### LDC (Lense Distortion Correction)
-As shown in Figure 1, we use the LDC HWA to rectify left and right images.
+As shown in Figure 1, we use the LDC HWA to rectify the left and right images.
 In order to use LDC, the rectification tables should be provided in the format that LDC supports.
 We provide a Python tool for generate LDC rectification tables for ZED stereo camera.
 For details, please see [drivers/zed_capture/README.md](../../drivers/zed_capture/README.md).
 For information, below is the two-step process for generating the rectification table:

 1. Generation of raw rectification table